 - 6 points

-Availability Location Mode Semester 1 Oral Health Care Centre of WA (OHCWA) Face to face Semester 2 Oral Health Care Centre of WA (OHCWA) Face to face
+Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face

-- Students are able to (1) evaluate, synthesise and apply the literature relevant to oral medicine; (2) demonstrate advanced problem solving and diagnostic skills; (3) demonstrate an in-depth knowledge of oral medicine through discussion, interpretation and evaluation in written and oral presentations; (4) interpret original research; (5) define and demonstrate the responsibility of being a practitioner in oral medicine; (6) provide clinical leadership; and (7) use effective communication skills with colleagues, patients and the broader community.
+Students are able to (1) evaluate, synthesise and apply the literature relevant to oral medicine; (2) demonstrate advanced problem solving and diagnostic skills; (3) demonstrate an in-depth knowledge of oral medicine through discussion, interpretation and evaluation in written and oral presentations; (4) interpret original research; (5) define and demonstrate the responsibility of being a practitioner in oral medicine; (6) provide clinical leadership; and (7) use effective communication skills with colleagues, patients and the broader community.

-- Indicative assessments in this unit are as follows: (1) written exam; (2) critical appraisal of a journal article; and (3) case based discussion (unseen case).
+Indicative assessments in this unit are as follows: (1) written assessment; (2) critical appraisal of a journal article; (3) oral presentation; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - lectures/seminars/practicals: 12 hours per week (average)

 Journal of Oral Pathology and Medicine